We are always receiving enquiries about divorce – the process, the timelines, how much it costs, what will happen with property and with children…

 Importantly, applicants have limited time in which to serve the divorce application after it is filed.
 The Respondent must be served at least 28 days before the scheduled divorce hearing

 Joint Applications – benefits

 With joint applications, there is no separate and additional requirement for an applicant to file an affidavit of service evidencing that the divorce application has been ‘served’ as there is no ‘other party’ where both parties are the applicants.

 An application for divorce in Australia requires full details for each party including personal information (name, age, contact details, employment, citizenship), details about the relationship (including the first date the parties cohabitated, the date of marriage, and the date of separation) and information regarding any periods of reconciliation that may have occurred during periods of separation.

 Parties must list details for any children under the age of 18.

-Other court cases (parenting applications, property settlement applications, intervention orders, parenting plans, child welfare issues, child support matters) must also be declared.
+Other court cases (parenting applications, property settlement applications, intervention orders, parenting plans, child welfare issues, and child support matters) must also be declared.